 Select alternates at the same time you select camp delegates.
 This will prepare you for any last minute panic in the event one of your delegates is unable to attend.
-If a delegate cannot attend, please give a brochure to the alternate and send the name and address of the alternate to levans@kshsaa.org.
-If a las tminute change is necessary, alternates may enroll at registration.
+If a delegate cannot attend, please give a brochure to the alternate and send the name and address of the alternate to kswatson@kshsaa.org.
+If a last minute change is necessary, alternates may enroll at registration.
 Same gender alternates are required.
-Pre-camp financial obligations prevent the refunding of camp fees, therefore, alternates are important!
+Pre-camp financial obligations prevent the refunding of camp fees; therefore, alternates are important!

-5. Our potential camp delegates for 2023 are:
+5. Our potential camp delegates for 2024 are:

-1. 2.
-3. Fee Paid Online Registration Completed Youth Participation Form (bring to camp) Has Camp Brochure
+Student Fee Paid Online Registration Completed Youth Participation Form (bring to camp) Has Camp Brochure

-4.5.6.7.
+1.

+2.

+3.

+4.

+5.

+6.

+7.

-8. 9.
-Altern 10.
-Alter
+8.

+9. Alternates:

+10. Alternates: